krake747/hangar-747/golang/README.md

 Focusing on translating C# skills to Go, I migrate the file-based bookstore to an Echo and SQLite API.
 This highlights the differences: Echo's routing feels similar to ASP.NET middleware, but Go's explicit error handling contrasts with C#'s exceptions.

-Integrating SQLite reminds me of Entity Framework, but Go's sql package requires more manual work with prepared statements and transactions – a trade-off for performance and control.
+Integrating SQLite reminds me of ADO.NET and Dapper (since I know those), but Go's sql package requires more manual work with prepared statements and transactions – a trade-off for performance and control compared to Entity Framework.

 Structured logging with slog parallels Serilog, and testing in Go is straightforward like xUnit.
 Setting up golangci-lint and GitHub Actions expands my CI knowledge, automating quality like in Azure DevOps.